-During this introductory course, geared for students new to cybersecurity, students will be introduced to fundamental security topics.
-Students will critically examine concepts such as basic networking, system administration, team dynamics and system security as well as identifying and applying basic security hardening techniques.
-Students will gain practical experience through a virtualized lab environment where they will be building a small corporate network.
+During this introductory course, students will learn fundamental security topics in a hands-on and applied fashion.
+Students will critically examine concepts such as basic networking, system administration, team dynamics, risk management and system security as well as identify and apply basic security hardening techniques.
+Students will gain practical experience using a virtualized lab environment where they will build, configure and secure a small corporate network.

-Faculty Instructors are responsible for administering the course in accordance with the University at Buffalo policies and this syllabus.
-Faculty Instructors also determine final course grades consistent with the grading policy in this syllabus.
+Course faculty are responsible for planning, administering and overseeing the course in accordance with the University at Buffalo policies and this syllabus.
+Faculty also determine final course grades consistent with the grading policy in this syllabus.

 Attendance for all lectures is required.
-Two absences or late arrival is permitted without penalty.
-Greater than two means you recieve an F in the course.
-Students arriving late or unprepared may also receive a penalty at the discretion of the instructor.
-Absences due to illness may be excused if the instructor is notified in advance, and the illness is documented by a physician or healthcare professional.
+One absence or late arrival is permitted without penalty.
+Each additional absence may result in a letter grade reduction in the course.
+Students arriving late or unprepared may also receive an equal or lesser penalty at the discretion of the instructor.
+Absences due to illness will be excused if the instructor is notified in advance, and the illness is documented by a physician or healthcare professional.

-All students are required to participate fully in at least two cyber-security competitions, including the UB Lockdown competition.
-Various competitions will be announced throughout the academic semester.
+All students are required to participate fully in at least two cybersecurity competitions, one of which should be a UB Lockdown competition as either a competitor or competition organizer.
+Various competition opportunities will be announced throughout the semester.

 This schedule is subject to change.